lilrosalyn/stomloader/README.md

 1. Change the server type to Fabric
 2. Upload stomloader to the `mods/` folder.
-3. Upload your custom server JAR to the root directory, and rename it to `airbrush.jar`.
+3. Upload your custom server JAR to the root directory, and rename it to `airbrush.jar` or configure the `serverJar` option in `stomloader.properties`.
 4. You're good to go!

 Keep in note that stomloader will automatically download and start ViaProxy alongside the server for version support.<br />